 A puppy that fights to live is a joy to raise!
 Convincing one not to die is painful at best.
-Puppies are born with all the red blood cells (RBCs) they will have until 6 weeks when they begin to make RBCs for themselves.
-As the puppy grows, they double every 10 days, and they have fewer RBCs per pound to 6 weeks.
-Pups fighting to live are no accident!
-Supplementing mom with all the vitamins and iron needed ensures that babies are born with all the RBCs possible and gives puppies that fight to live!
-Shorting mom of vitamins and iron will cause anemic weak puppies.
-Bulldog breeders have long supplemented mom to ensure puppies are aggressive and fighters at birth.
+Puppies are born with all the red blood cells (RBCs) they will have until 6 weeks, when they begin to make RBCs for themselves.
+As the puppy grows, they double every 10 days, and they have fewer RBCs per pound until 6 weeks.
+Pups fighting to live are no accident.
+Supplementing mom with the needed vitamins and iron ensures that babies are born with all the RBCs possible and gives puppies that fight to live!
+Shorting mom of vitamins and iron will cause anemic, weak puppies.